kamoteqv2/kamoteq-switch/README.md

 ## New Feature: Porttyapi.exe
-A new application called ***Porttyapi.exe*** has been added to the KMQ device.
-This application enables users to use the ESP8266 or Arduino Uno even when Wi-Fi or Ethernet Shield is not available.
-Instead, it uses the serial port to connect to the device.
+A new application called ***Porttyapi.exe*** has been added to the KMQ Application Group.
+This application enables users to use the ESP8266 or Arduino Uno even when Wi-Fi or Ethernet Shield is not available> This application will use the computer network interface to exchange data with the OpenHAB webserver, and use the serial communication to exchange data between the porttyapi.exe and the microcontroller boards (Esp8266 | Arduino Uno)

+  and instead of using Instead, it uses the serial port to connect to the device.

 With ***Porttyapi.exe***, you can create things and items with your favorite ESP8266 or Arduino without connecting it to a Wi-Fi network or a Wi-Fi connection in OpenHAB or Home Assistant.
 This allows for more flexibility in using the KMQ device and expands the range of possible applications.